dfdonosor/my-first-repo/README.md

 ### Geography

-I live in the city of Medellin, in the state of Antioquia, in Colombia of America.
+I live in the city of Medellin, in the state of Antioquia, in Colombia.

 ### Reading